-When you are in the Coverage Gap Stage, for Tier 6 drugs, you continue to pay the same copayment as you did in the Initial Coverage Stage.
+For Tier 1 and Tier 6 drugs, you continue to pay the same copayment as you did in the Initial Coverage Stage.
+For Tier 2 through Tier 5 drugs, you pay 25% of the price

-For Tier 1 thru Tier 5 drugs, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
+When you are in the Coverage Gap Stage, the Medicare Coverage Gap Discount Program provides manufacturer discounts on brand name drugs.
 You pay 25% of the negotiated price and a portion of the dispensing fee for brand name drugs.
 Both the amount you pay and the amount discounted by the manufacturer count toward your out-of-pocket costs as if you had paid them and moves you through the coverage gap.

 You also receive some coverage for generic drugs.
-You pay no more than 37% of the cost for generic drugs and the plan pays the rest.
-For generic drugs, the amount paid by the plan (63%) does not count toward your out-of-pocket costs.
+You pay no more than 25% of the cost for generic drugs and the plan pays the rest.
+For generic drugs, the amount paid by the plan (75%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.

-You continue paying the discounted price for brand name drugs and no more than 37% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-In 2019, that amount is \$5,100.00.
+You continue paying the discounted price for brand name drugs and no more than 25% of the costs of generic drugs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
+In 2020, that amount is \$6,350.

 Medicare has rules about what counts and what does not count as your out-of-pocket costs.
-When you reach an out-of-pocket limit of \$5,100.00, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.
+When you reach an out-of-pocket limit of \$6,350, you leave the Coverage Gap Stage and move on to the Catastrophic Coverage Stage.